filiph/egamebook/README.md

 # egamebook

-A system which automatically creates playable electronic gamebooks from .egb files.
+A system which automatically creates playable electronic gamebooks from `.egb` files.

 ## Quick Start

-Or how to be a published interactive fiction writer in 8 easy steps!
+Or how to be a published interactive fiction writer in X easy steps!

 1. [Install Dart](https://www.dartlang.org/downloads/).
+2. Download this repository to your machine.
+You can do this in 2 ways:
+  * By opening the terminal (command line), going to a directory where you want your egamebook projects to be (for example, `cd ~/projects`), and running `git clone https://github.com/filiph/egamebook.git` (you'll need [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for this).
+  * Or, by downloading this repository as a zip file (see the green button above) and decompressing it in a directory of your choosing (for example, `~/projects`).
+2. In terminal (a.k.a. the command line), go to the directory with your local copy of egamebook.
 2. On the command line, run `pub global activate egamebook`.
 This will install the `egamebook` command line tool.
-4. Go to a folder where you want your egamebook project to live (for example, `cd ~/projects`).
+4. Go to the folder containing your local copy of egamebook (for example, `cd ~/projects`).
 4. Run `egamebook create name` where `name` is the name of your egamebook project.
 This will create a new subdirectory in the current directory with that name.
 4. Go to the newly created directory (for example, `cd name`).
 5. Run `egamebook watch`.
 This will watch the current directory for changes and will re-build the project any time you change anything.